HodardHazwinayo/HelloCodeSchoolProject/README.md

+This is Mr.Hodard Hazwinayo from Rwanda in University of Rwanda If you need me you can search my name on linkedine profile (Hodard Hazwinayo) or my E-mail: hodardhazwinayo@gmail.com Plz lets boost our knowledge by providing a good software for the people and IT solutions in our world.
 # Hello Code School

 This is a sample project to test out how projects work at Code School.
 For this project, you'll be creating a basic website using HTML.
 If you want to deploy it to a real website, we'll even walkthrough how to do that!